 About Children's Glaucoma Foundation

 The Children's Glaucoma Foundation exists to support programs to benefit children affected by this important cause of childhood blindness.
-For the last 13 years childhood glaucoma awareness, physician education, and support of basic research programs have been supported.
+For the last 19 years, childhood glaucoma awareness, physician education, support of basic research programs and assistance to families in need have been supported.

 The Children's Glaucoma Foundation was founded by concerned families of affected children and has been significantly supported by their work and dedication to its goals.
-Continued support of established programs is planned and in addition assistance to provide health care for children when needed will be added.
+The foundation's all-volunteer members have hosted several Galas to raise the funds critical to the foundation's mission.

 David S. Walton, M.D.

 Dr. Walton is a clinical professor of Ophthalmology, Harvard Medical School, and a surgeon in Ophthalmology at the Massachusetts Eye and Ear Infirmary.
 He is recognized for his care of children with glaucoma.

 David S. Walton, Jr.

 Kenneth B. Walton